idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ## idfive ICL paragraphs module

-The [idfive Component Library D8 Paragraphs](https://bitbucket.org/idfivellc/idfive-component-library-d8-paragraphs) module, provides several common idfive ICL patterns as pre-made widgets, to add to a Kitchen Sink page.
+The [idfive Component Library D8 Paragraphs](https://bitbucket.org/idfivellc/idfive-component-library-d8-paragraphs) module, provides several common idfive ICL patterns as pre-made widgets to add to a Kitchen Sink page.

 The docroot and actual folders may vary, depending on your codebase, but in general, adding the idfive ICL Paragraphs widget is best done via composer:

 - `composer require idfive/idfive_paragraphs`
 - Add a paragraphs field to desired content, be sure the widget is "Paragraphs Experimental" in the form display.
-- Be sure to exclude certain ICL widget types so marked in their descriptions, from this field.
+- Be sure to exclude certain ICL widget types so marked in their descriptions from this field.

-This is intentionally bare bones, and simply designed to save time by adding a suite of common KS widgets from the ICL, such as tables accordions/etc.
+This is intentionally bare bones and simply designed to save time by adding a suite of common KS widgets from the ICL, such as tables accordions/etc.

 ### Extending ICL paragraphs

 #### Section/widget wrappers

-The preferred method for adding wrappers, ie sections, or whatever, to ICL widgets, is with a field template override of the field used to add the widgets.
+The preferred method for adding wrappers, ie, sections, or whatever, to ICL widgets, is with a field template override of the field used to add the widgets.
 This lets us change per content type/etc if needed.

 For example, if KS widgets are being added via `field_basic_page_ks_widgets`, field--node--field_basic_page_ks_widgets.html.twig could have the following: